PerfectlySoft/PerfectDocs/guide/routing.md

 ### Wildcards

 A wildcard, also referred to as a wild character, is a symbol used to replace or represent one or more characters.
 Beyond full literal URI paths, routes can contain wildcard segments.

 Wildcards match any portion of a URI and can be used to route groups of URIs to a single handler.
 Wildcards consist of either one or two asterisks.
 A single asterisk can occur anywhere in a URI path as long as it represents one full component of the URI.
 A double asterisk, or trailing wildcard, can occur only at the end of a URI.
 Trailing wildcards match any remaining portion of a URI.

-A route with the the URI ```/foo/*/baz``` would match the both of the URLs:
+A route with the the URI ```/foo/*/baz``` would match the both of these URLs:

 ```
 /foo/123/baz